This week a “For Sale” sign went up in front of our house.

 Ingredients

 Using a sharp paring knife, slice off tops and bottoms from the oranges; discard.
 Score peels vertically into quarters, then remove peels with white pith attached; save flesh for another use.
-Slice peels lengthwise into ¼"-wide strips.

-Bring 3 cups sugar and 3 cups water to a boil in a medium saucepan, stirring to dissolve sugar.
-Add peels, reduce heat, and simmer until very soft, 40–45 minutes; drain.
+Drain the peels and slice lengthwise into ¼"-wide strips.
+Bring 1½ sugar and 3 cups water to a boil in a medium saucepan, stirring to dissolve sugar.
+Add peels, reduce heat, and simmer over low heat until most of the liquid has reduced.
+Take off the heat, cover and let sit overnight in the syrup.